michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 In some cases OFS does not set the path to the video file within the lua script correctly (the variable `VideoFilePath` is empty).
 Mostly it helps to save the current project and/or create a new project.
 Then the variable should be set by OFS and the generator should work.

+### When press shortcut the message "C:\Users\...” is not recognized as an internal or external command, operable program or batch file.

+The path you have set in `Settings.FunscriptGenerator` does not exist.
+You have an typo in the path or forget an parent directory.
+Double check the complete path string!

 ### Tracking stops automatically

 If a tacker does not find the selected feature in the next frame, the tracking process stops.
 If more than 120 frames have already been tracked, a window appears to select the minimum and maximum value in which the reason for the abort is displayed with e.g. `Info: Tracker Woman Lost`.